|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 No change in a student's GPA is made after the baccalaureate degree is awarded.

 Note: Not included in GPA computations: I, IC, IP, MG, NR, CR, NC, R, P, AU, W, WE, WS, PI.
 Also see policy on Repeating a Course.

 To Compute Cumulative Grade Point Average:

 Divide the total number of quality points by the total number of semester hours completed in courses that yield quality points.

 For credit transferred from other institutions, no grade points are allowed.
 See also Repeating a Course.

 The work of all undergraduate students is graded and reported at the end of each semester.
-Students may access their semester grades on the OWLnet or DiamondLine within 48 hours of the end of the examination period for that semester, and may request a mailed grade report through the OWLnet or.
-DiamondLine
+Students may access their semester grades on OWLnet within 48 hours of the end of the examination period for that semester and may request a mailed grade report through OWLnet.